Hornbill-Docs/data-imports-guide/data-imports-guide/organization/overview.md

 # Organization Import

 ## About the Organization Import Utility
-The utility provides a quick and easy method of uploading and updating organizations from an external data source into Hornbill instance.
+The utility provides a quick and easy method of uploading and updating organizations from an external data source into a Hornbill instance.

 ## Open Source
-The Hornbill SQL Organzsation Import Utility is provided open source under the Hornbill Community Licenseand can be found [here on GitHub](https://github.com/hornbill/goHornbillOrgImport).
+The Hornbill SQL Organization Import Utility is provided open source under the Hornbill Community Licenseand can be found [here on GitHub](https://github.com/hornbill/goHornbillOrgImport).

 ## Installation Overview
 ### Windows Installation
 * Download the ZIP archive relevant to your OS and architecture.
-This contains the tool executable file, configuration file and license;
+This contains the tool executable file, configuration file and license.
-* Extract the ZIP archive into a folder you would like the application to run from e.g. 'C:\organization_import\'.
+* Extract the ZIP archive into a folder you would like the application to run from, for example 'C:\organization_import\'.

 ## Configuration Overview
-The configuration of this utility is managed through a JSON file (conf.json), which is supplied with each release:
+The configuration of this utility is managed through a JSON file (conf.json), which is supplied with each release.

 ```json
 {   "APIKey": "your_api_key_here",